Christopher Mills, MA, DipHIP, UKCP

 - Relationship and couples therapy, £120 per hour;

 - Interdisciplinary divorce consultancy, parenting coaching and family consultancy, £120 per hour;

 - Mediation (single facilitator), £270 per 90-minute meeting;

 - Mediation (co-facilitated), £585 per 90-minute meeting;

-- Individual clinical supervision for counsellors and psychotherapists, £60 per hour;
+- Individual weekly or fortnightly clinical supervision for counsellors and psychotherapists, £70 per hour;

 Type of session